seleckis/nib-pushup/Readme.md

 Stylus mixins, utilities and components.
 This is a fork of [nib](https://github.com/tj/nib), which has been updated to fit modern needs.

 **Note:** Gradient generator and transparent mixins have been removed.
 Use Autoprefixer instead as a [part of PostCSS](https://github.com/postcss/autoprefixer) or as a [Stylus Plugin](https://www.npmjs.com/package/autoprefixer-stylus).
+Normalize mixins have been removed also, you can use [normalize-styl-lite](https://www.npmjs.com/package/normalize-styl-lite) instead.

 ## Installation